nbedelman/ScaffoldingWithDiscovar/SWD-cli/README.txt

 ###ALIGNING SEQUENCES###

 The tool SWD lastAlign uses the program LAST, and SWD was only tested with LAST.
 However, theoretically any aligner should be fine, as long as you get the output in MAF format.

+***The novel assembly must be mapped to full chromosomes.
+SWD genomeBuild combines scaffolds into chromosomes using the provided map file before creating a genome database.
+If you are using another alignment program, please keep this in mind and make sure to create a chromosomal fasta file prior to alignment.***

 In this section, I will assume you are using LAST.
 If that's not the case, use another aligner and skip to the next section.

 To use LAST, you will have to create a reference genome database with lastdb and then align a query to the reference with lastal.
-To hopefully make this easier, I have created SWD commands for these processes (SWD lastDB and SWD lastAlign) with config files that you can edit.
+To hopefully make this easier, I have created SWD commands for these processes (SWD genomeBuild and SWD lastAlign) with config files that you can edit.
 They simply run LAST, but nicely within the SWD suite.
 For LAST documentation, see http://last.cbrc.jp/

 If the genome assembly is large (likely), first split it for better parallelization (fasta-splitter.pl).
-Then, align each part to genome with lastal.
+Then, align each part to genome with SWD lastAlign.

 The output of this step will be maf files for each of the query sequences you aligned.